Testosterone + LH + FSH Panel

 In women, testing may be recommended for:

-• Hirsutism, anovulation, amenorrhea, or virilization (possible causes: polycystic ovary syndrome, virilizing ovarian tumors, adrenal cortical tumors, or congenital adrenal hyperplasia)
+• Polycystic ovary syndrome, virilizing ovarian tumors, adrenal cortical tumors, or congenital adrenal hyperplasia can all cause hair growth, not ovulating, not having periods, or virilization.

 What is LH?

 Together with FSH (follicle-stimulating hormone), LH belongs to the gonadotropic family.
-The secretion of FSH and LH is pulsatile and is controlled by the intermittent release of gonadotropin-releasing hormone (GnRH) from the hypothalamus.
+The intermittent release of GnRH from the hypothalamus regulates the pulsatile secretion of FSH and LH.

 LH and FSH regulate and stimulate the growth and functioning of the gonads (ovaries and testicles).
-The two hormones are produced by the gonadotropic cells of the anterior pituitary gland.
+Cells of the anterior pituitary gland are responsible for producing the two hormones.
 They reach the blood and from there to the gonads.

-In the ovaries, gonadotropins stimulate the growth and maturation of follicles, the formation and evolution of the corpus luteum, and the synthesis and secretion of estrogen and progesterone.
+In the ovaries, LH and FSH stimulate the growth and maturation of follicles, the formation and evolution of the corpus luteum, and the synthesis and secretion of estrogen and progesterone.

 In men, LH stimulates the activity of Leydig testicular cells, which is why it is also called the interstitial cell-stimulating hormone.